Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 Remove a moderator.

 Returns empty JSON object on success.
-If the given user is not a moderator of the subreddit, it is treated as a success.
+Nothing happens if the specified user is not a moderator of the subreddit.

 .. csv-table:: Form data
    :header: "Field","Type (hint)","Description"